Wednesday, 10 January 2024

 Moors Murders

 In spite of the style it is an interesting book.
-David and Maureen went to the police at first light, calling from a coin box, and the police raided Myra's house before she and Ian were to leave for work in the morning.
+David and Maureen went to the police at first light, calling from a coin box, and the police raided Myra's house before she and Ian were due to leave for work in the morning.

 They found the dead body of Edward Evans, a young apprentice whom they had brought to their house the previous night and slaughtered.

 Myra and Ian had been a couple for a few years, they both worked as clerical workers in a small firm in Manchester.
 Myra's younger sister Maureen became pregnant by David Smith and they got married and became close to the other couple.
+But their baby, Angela Dawn, died at 6 months of a cot death.

 Subscribe to: